duckyfuz/treehouse/README.md

 );
 ```

 That's it!
 What used to take hours to create could now be done in minutes with the help of AWS Amplify.
-I even managed to [add OAuth](https://docs.amplify.aws/lib/auth/social/q/platform/js/) for users to create an account with Google without any prior knowledge of authorisation frameworks!
+I even managed to [integrate OAuth](https://docs.amplify.aws/lib/auth/social/q/platform/js/) for users to create an account using Google without any prior expertise in authorisation frameworks!

 I opted to make a personalised login page with the `<Authenticator />` component - this way, I would have space to spruce up the login page in the future. ✨Fancy.✨